Composition Lessons

 music technology

-techniques of developing musical ideas
+strategies for developing musical ideas

 meaning and narrative in music